Glossary

 Batch Processing

-An operation where related transactions are grouped together and submitted for processing at least once a day; usually used by merchants who do not have a real time verification system.
+An operation where related transactions are grouped together and submitted for processing at least once a day.
+This is usually used by merchants who do not have a verification system.

 Benchmarking

-The process of improving performance by continuously identifying, understanding, and adapting best practices and processes found inside and outside your organization.
+The process of improving organizational performance by continuously identifying, understanding, and adopting best practices and processes found within your organization and at competing or leading organizations in your industry.

 Best Practice